LakshitSinghBishtTM/xLaDe/README.md

 Lean 4 proofs break silently across versions.
 Projects built on Lean drift from upstream until one day they simply stop working.
 Nobody knows why.
-These are not edge cases — they are the normal experience of working with a proof assistant under rapid development.
+These are not edge cases.
+They are the normal experience of working with a proof assistant under rapid development.

 **xLaDe is a research platform that studies these problems and builds